uea-teaching/computer-vision-2022/lectures/epipolar.md

 $$

 ::: notes
-So the epipolar line is a projection into the image plane of the ray from the other camera, so we can use the coplanarity constraint, because we know these rays are converging to the observed point.
+The epipolar line is a projection into the image plane of the ray from the other camera.

+We can use the coplanarity constraint, because we know these rays are converging to the observed point.

-So we can see that the line in the first image plane is the fundamental matrix multiplied by point in the second plane.
+We can see that the line in the first image plane is the fundamental matrix multiplied by point in the second plane.

 NOW, just by comparing terms, we can see that the line is equivalent to Fx''.